bcole/bcole.github.io/_posts/2015-10-21-html5-developer-conference.markdown

  - User's preference data (if the user is logged in).
  - The <code>Accept-Language</code> header in the request (this is based on browser preferences).
  - IP-based (using a service like [MaxMind][maxmind]).

+ Google was given as an example of a good experience.
+You can travel to Japan, the site would load in Japanese, but Google would offer a message saying "we think you might prefer to read this in English."

 **2) How to broadcast the language support**